Icyretsz/fcj-workshop/content/5-Workshop/5.2-Serverless-backend/5.2.1-Prerequisite/_index.md

 - We'll provide all code snippets in the tutorial
 - Good for learning and understanding each component

-### Optional: Completed Workshop 1
+### Optional: Completed Part 1: Frontend Deployment

-While not strictly required, having completed Workshop 1 provides context:
+While not strictly required, having completed Part 1: Frontend Deployment provides context:
 - You'll understand how the frontend will consume these APIs
 - You'll have a complete end-to-end application

-**If you skipped Workshop 1:**
+**If you skipped Part 1: Frontend Deployment:**
 - You can still complete this workshop independently
 - We'll test APIs using Postman instead of the frontend
 - You can integrate with any frontend later